Ellezique/Full-Stack-App-PART-A/README.md

 ###### Additional features for future development (the nice-to-have-but-not-included list)
 - A search feature so that users can search for a movie or series by genre, actor, rating etc. This feature will not be pursued in the current project.
 It would require database design changes and features that are beyond the scope of the current project.

-- Admin role users or all users can add their own movie/series cards.
+- CRUD: Admins read/update/delete functions over users.
+- When creating a card, have images etc instructing user to get the imdb id from IMDB's website.

-###### ******* We should discuss if or how to handle inappropriate content (beyond admin can delete).
-Perhaps the sign in should include line stating all users are over the age of 18 when signing up.
+- Handle inappropriate content (beyond admin can delete).
+###### *******  Perhaps the sign in should include line stating all users are over the age of 18 when signing up. ### Sterlization

 ---